Midway Contests

 Entries and payments must be received through Midway Journal‘s online submission manager under “Action/Words Poetry Contest.”
 You may submit an unlimited number of entries, but a new entry fee must be paid for each new submission.

 Action/Words Poetry Contest seeks submissions that call for, enact, or reflect upon connections between poetry and praxis.
 Each fall, the Midway team will select a verb to serve as the “action word” and theme for that year’s contest.
-This year, we have selected the verb “to gather.”
+This year, we have selected the verb “to split.”
 We welcome writers to submit poems that respond directly or indirectly to the various meanings of this term.

 Paste the title of your submission and your bio and contact information (name, mailing address, email address, etc.) in the cover letter box.
 Your name and contact information must not appear anywhere on the manuscript you upload.